aidangomar/bitcask-go/README.md

-Similar to etcd, but with bitcask as the underlying storage engine
+Go implementation of the bitcask storage engine (https://riak.com/assets/bitcask-intro.pdf) used in Riak KV